 Given that these are change programmes that will have a direct and probably negative impact on employees - with possible job losses, and that the remaining staff will be expected to do more and work harder – they are understandably viewed with suspicion and concern across the organisation.

-So when implementing change and managing change in the workplace directors and senior managers sacrifice the needs and feelings of their employees in the interests of keeping their shareholders happy.
+In addition to the lack of empathy of the impacts of these decisions, directors and senior managers sacrifice the needs and feelings of their employees in the interests of keeping their shareholders happy.